-If you’re a National Grid or Eversource customer in Massachusetts or Rhode Island, join the New England energy storage community and enroll in ConnectedSolutions.
+If you’re a National Grid or Eversource customer in Massachusetts, Rhode Island, or Connecticut, join the New England energy storage community and enroll in ConnectedSolutions.

 ConnectedSolutions networks your sonnen intelligent energy storage solution with other residential batteries across your state, creating a distributed clean energy supply available when demand is high.
 You help support the power grid, and the savings get passed onto you — It’s that simple.